learndataxyz/pdhs/README.md

 ### Query the [DHS API](https://api.dhsprogram.com/).

-Obtain survey estimates for the Total Fertility Rate among women from Albania belonging to the middle and second wealth quartile, and also categorized by Region.
+Obtain survey estimates for the Total Fertility Rate among women from Albania belonging to the middle and second wealth quintile, categorized by Region.

 ```py
 from pdhs.indicators import GetIndicatorsData, GetIndicators